ich777/docker-DoH-Server/README.md

 Update Notice: If you want to upgrade to a newer version of the DoH-Server just enter the preferred version number (eg. '2.1.2' get them from here: https://github.com/m13253/dns-over-https/releases)

+The Docker runns by default on port: 8053 and handels querys in the directory /dns-query (eg: http://192.168.1.7:8053/dns-query)

 >**NOTE:** Please also check out the github page of the creater from DoH: https://github.com/m13253